MARPOL (The International Convention for Prevention of Marine Pollution For Ships): The Ultimate Guide

 Regulation 5 specifies the special requirements for garbage discharge from fixed and floating platforms.
 The need to discharge waste in the special area is given under Regulation 6.

-Regulation 7 & 8 describes the reception facilities’ exceptions and requirements, including those inside the special areas.
+Regulations 7 & 8 describe the reception facilities’ exceptions and requirements, including those inside the special areas.

-Regulation 9 consists role of port-state control on measures of control to check, survey and assess the ships under MARPOL Annex V.
+Regulation 9 consists of the role of port-state control on measures of control to check, survey and assess the ships under MARPOL Annex V.

-Regulation 10 deals with the need for Garbage Management Plan (GMP), including record books and placards.
+Regulation 10 deals with the need for a Garbage Management Plan (GMP), including record books and placards.

-Related Read: What is Garbage Management Plan (GMP) on a Ship?
+Related Read: What is a Garbage Management Plan (GMP) on a Ship?

 Chapter 2 deals with the Verification of compliance with the provision of this convention under Regulations 11 and 12

-Chapter 3 list the important requirement of the international code for ships operating in Polar waters under Regulation 13 and 14.
-Regulation 13 lists down the definition for this annexe, followed by Regulation 14 for the application and requirement for the ships sailing in polar waters.
+Chapter 3 lists the important requirements of the international code for ships operating in polar waters under Regulations 13 and 14.
+Regulation 13 lists the definition for this annexe, followed by Regulation 14, which outlines the application and requirements for ships sailing in polar waters.

 MARPOL Annex VI

-This relatively new annexe deals explicitly with ways to prevent pollution from ships, both by accidental causes and the one resulting from routine operations and operational wastes.
+It deals with ways to prevent pollution from ships, both by accidental causes and from routine operations and operational wastes.
 It came into force on 19th May 2005, having five chapters with 25 Regulations.

 It has put limits on nitrogen and sulphur e19 May and particulate matter from marine diesel engines with a power of over 130kw.